-GOALS METHODS OUTCOMES Increased focus on medicines optimisation Focussed areas for value based schemes Value based commissioning and more prudent use of resource Wider and more timely access to medicines Increased information for policy development Progress schemes aimed to address value (outcomes) ATMP outcomes project; Prehab for chronic kidney disease; Neonatal discharge project; Neonatal surgical outreach nurse; Paediatric Oncology 'All in it together' Increased value (both outcome and cost) and prudent use of resource Further progress the All Wales PET Programme: • Installation of a new fixed digital scanner at PETIC in Cardiff; in Swansea and development of a business case to support a new fixed digital scanner in North Wales.
-Identify workforce and training needs Increased scanning capacity across Wales to meet growing clinical demand Increased patients access to high quality facilities, optimum scanning and increased access to clinical trials and other research activity Develop an all-Wales Programme for Molecular Radiotherapy technologies, clinical demand, workforce, facilities, licensing/regulations/permits, A clear direction for MRT services in Wales Development of a long term strategy to ensure the safe, equitable and efficient delivery of MRT in Wales Re-commission Intestinal Failure services as a result of the recent review Increased access Increased clinical and patient satisfaction Identify cross pathway opportunities for cost reduction and efficiencies WHSSC and Health Boards to develop a plan to identify pathway wide opportunities included the Specialised Psychology Services Review Cost reduction and increased efficiencies Identify recommissioning opportunities Undertake systematic assessment to review access thresholds across the pathway Identify opportunities to reduce or contain activity levels - having due regard to equity, cross border and EQIA risks Evaluate investments from last 3 years to test and map delivery benefits and re- target as appropriate Review commissioning policies in targeted areas as agreed with HBs Cost reduction and increased efficiencies
+GOALS METHODS OUTCOMES Increased focus on medicines optimisation Clear programme of activity Focussed areas for value based schemes Increased focus on evidence based prescribing and procurement (Blueteq) Value based commissioning and more prudent use of resource Wider and more timely access to medicines Increased information for policy development Progress schemes aimed to address value (outcomes) ATMP outcomes project; Prehab for chronic kidney disease; Neonatal discharge project; Neonatal surgical outreach nurse; Paediatric Oncology 'All in it together' Increased value (both outcome and cost) and prudent use of resource Further progress the All Wales PET Programme: · Installation of a new fixed digital scanner at PETIC in Cardiff; in Swansea and development of a business case to support a new fixed digital scanner in North Wales.
+All Wales Procurement of scanners.
+Identify workforce and training needs Centres of Excellence defined and requirements present at PET sites.
+Determine radiopharmaceutical supply requirements for the short, mid and long term Baseline the Programme benefits Increased scanning capacity across Wales to meet growing clinical demand Increased patients access to high quality facilities, optimum scanning and increased access to clinical trials and other research activity Develop an all-Wales Programme for Molecular Radiotherapy Establish Programme Arrangements; Consider horizon scanning of new technologies, clinical demand, workforce, facilities, licensing/regulations/permits, radioactive material handling/travel/storage A clear direction for MRT services in Wales Development of a long term strategy to ensure the safe, equitable and efficient delivery of MRT in Wales Re-commission Intestinal Failure services as a result of the recent review Review bed base and costs Review externally provided HPN Increased access Increased clinical and patient satisfaction Identify cross pathway opportunities for cost reduction and efficiencies WHSSC and Health Boards to develop a plan to identify pathway wide opportunities included the Specialised Psychology Services Review Cost reduction and increased efficiencies Identify recommissioning opportunities Undertake systematic assessment to review access thresholds across the pathway Identify opportunities to reduce or contain activity levels - having due regard to equity, cross border and EQIA risks Evaluate investments from last 3 years to test and map delivery benefits and retarget as appropriate Review commissioning policies in targeted areas as agreed with HBs Cost reduction and increased efficiencies 43